commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 The argument in .A specifies whether the mouse pointer should be visible or not, and what shape it should have.
 For a list of possible values, see the basic statement `MOUSE`.

-The argument in .X specifies the scale.
-Use a scale of 1 for a 640x480 screen, and a scale of 2 for a 320x240 screen.
-A value of 0 does not change the scale.
+The arguments in .X and .Y specify the screen resolution in 8 pixel increments.
+The values .X = 0 and .Y = 0 keep the current resolution.

 **EXAMPLE:**

-	LDA #1
+	SEC
+	JSR screen_mode ; get current screen size (in 8px) into .X and .Y LDA #1
 	JSR mouse_config ; show the default mouse pointer